Back to blog

 How do I A/B test cold outreach effectively?

-Test one variable at a time with a minimum of 200 prospects per variant.
-Run each test for at least 2 weeks to account for day-of-week variation.
-Measure reply rate as the primary metric, not open rate.
-Start with high-impact variables like subject line and opening line before testing lower-impact ones like CTA wording or signature format.
-Document every test with hypothesis, sample size, duration, and results.
+Test one variable at a time with a few hundred prospects per variant, and run each test for at least two weeks to smooth out day-of-week swings.
+Measure reply rate, not open rate, since privacy features have made opens unreliable.
+Start with high-impact variables like targeting and subject line before touching lower-impact ones like CTA wording.